kisielk/errcheck/README.md

     go get github.com/kisielk/errcheck

-Note that errcheck depends on the go/types package which is currently only available in go tip.
+errcheck requires Go 1.1 and depends on the go/types package from the go.tools repository.

 Use
 ---